 You can replace the default user gravatar on your site for users that don’t have a gravatar set up.
 To learn how to add a custom gravatar to WordPress, see the tutorial below:

-Hopefully this tutorial has helped you learn about Gravatars and how to get your WordPress avatar to display next to your post comments, blog discussions and more.
+Hopefully this tutorial has helped you learn what Gravatars are and how to get your picture showing up all across the web.

 Gravatar logo source: simpleicons.org.
 Avatar movie references used for illustrative purposes only.
 All copyright belongs to their respective owners.